-Due to decreasing interest rates during 2019, the value of certain cash flow derivatives decreased, resulting in \$112.5 million of other comprehensive losses for the year ended December 31, 2019.
+Due to increasing interest rates over the past several years, the fair value of certain cash flow derivatives increased, resulting in \$44.1 million of other comprehensive income for the year ended December 31, 2018 compared to \$7.0 million and \$47.3 million in 2017 and 2016, respectively.

-Comparatively, increasing interest rates during 2018 and 2017 resulted in comprehensive income of \$44.1 million and \$7.0 million, respectively.

-Our investment portfolio is held primarily for liquidity purposes; accordingly, it is considered availablefor-sale and is carried at fair value.
+Our investment portfolio is held primarily for liquidity purposes; accordingly, it is considered available-forsale and is carried at fair value.
 Unrealized gains and losses on investment securities that are not OTTI are reported as a separate component of shareholders' equity.
-Unrealized gains and losses related to the non-credit component of OTTI investment securities are also reported as a separate component of shareholders' equity; however, we held no OTTI securities at any time during the years ended December 31, 2019, 2018 and 2017.
+Unrealized gains and losses related to the noncredit component of OTTI investment securities are also reported as a separate component of shareholders' equity; however, we held no OTTI securities at any time during the years ended December 31, 2018 or 2017.

-Other comprehensive gains on AFS investment securities totaled \$84.9 million for the year ended December 31, 2019, primarily driven by decreasing interest rates.
-Other comprehensive losses on AFS investment securities of \$7.7 million and \$12.3 million for the years ended December 31, 2018 and 2017, respectively, primarily resulted from increases in interest rates.
-The value of our fixed-rate AFS investment securities have an inverse relationship with interest rates.
+Other comprehensive loss on AFS investment securities totaled \$7.7 million, \$12.3 million and \$42.4 million for the year ended December 31, 2018, 2017 and 2016, respectively, primarily driven by increases in interest rates and sales of AFS investment securities during 2016.